pixelcmtd/CWishlist_win/README.md

 ## Building
 For a full release-build of CWL_win run CWishlist_win/_BUILD/build.bat
 ## Installing
-Installing this kind of software instead of just running it as exactly zero advantages, so you can't at the moment. (we will create an installer in the future)
+Installing this kind of software instead of just running it has exactly zero advantages, so you can't at the moment. (we will create an installer in the future)